clkruse/clkruse.github.io/.github/ISSUE_TEMPLATE/photo-update.md

 ---
 name: Photo Update
-about: An issue to add a photo to the daily photo update page
+about: Add a new photo to the gallery
-title: ''
+title: '[Photo] Add photo for YYYY-MM-DD'
-labels: ''
+labels: photo-update
 assignees: ''
 ---

 Date: YYYY-MM-DD